 This book is an autobiographical account of Michael Lewis of his days in Salomon Brother at the Wall Street.
 The book puts into the spotlight the audacious greed and manipulation of the firm and the brokers.
 It brings forth how these people made fools out of an ordinary investor.
 Though Salomon Brothers eventually ended in a slump, the culture described in the book would continue to disgust you for the longest time.

 I maintain an opinion that no autobiographical account should be taken at face value.
 Still this easy to read yet engaging book enlightens us pretty unconvincingly about the happenings in the inside of an investment bank.
 It also gives us some practical knowledge about how bonds function.
 By the way, did you know the mortgage-backed securities (and the term secularization) that led to the 2008 crisis was coined on the floors of Salomon Brothers?

-Did you like the list of finance books?
-Do you think I missed out on any book that you think falls in this category?
+Did you like the list of books on finance?
+Do you think I missed out on any of the good books on finance ?
 Then kindly comment.
-In case you think the list resonates well with you, please like, share and subscribe.
+In case you think the list of books on finance resonates well with you, please like, share and subscribe.

 Keep Reading.
 Chao!